winniewangy/yangwang-okta-terraform-dev/README.md

 In the AWS account, set up an S3 bucket, a DynamoDB Table, and use Secrets Manager for the private key.

-In the GiHub account, create a new repository using this project as the template.
+In the GitHub account, create a new repository using this project as the template.

 ## Configure variables